Lexonight1/rpm_nginx_python_auto_source_build/README.md

 # rpm_nginx_python_auto_source_build
-python script to auotbuild nginx on fedora you might just have to change the versions on upgrades or scrapy the install source site to scrape how they do it this is the sloppy very uneligant code:
+python script to auotbuild nginx on fedora you might just have to change the versions on upgrades or scrapy the install source site to scrape how they do it this is the sloppy very uneligant code, unfortunately not test code, because i just wanted it to work without overthing it, i do that on errors only not before concept to fruition that wastes time, low and sloppy works just like high and mighty:
 ```
 /**
   * startCode